 In the worst-hit markets, investors – and speculators – are buying even more.
 Absentee purchasers (most of whom are investors) made up almost 50 percent of sales in Las Vegas and about 40 percent in Phoenix last month, according DataQuick, a firm that analyzes real estate data.

 The low home prices and strong rental market mean that cash-flow prospects for investors have improved.
 The rental market’s growth has been the mirror image of housing’s bust.
-As families lost homes to foreclosure and new buyers were scared to get into a shaky market, the homeownership rate dropped to 66 percent in the fourth quarter of 2011, the lowest it’s been since the second quarter of 1998.
+As families lost homes to foreclosure and new buyers were scared to get into a shaky market, the homeownership rate dropped to 66 percent in fourth quarter of 2011, the lowest it’s been since second-quarter of 1998.
 That’s meant that thousands of families who were owners are now renting.
 As a result, the rental vacancy rate dropped from almost 11 percent in the fourth quarter of 2009 to 9.4 percent in the fourth quarter of 2011, and average rents rose 2.5 percent last year.